Ashdown Logo MITs oldest and newest graduate residence

 If you're ready and a lottery is open, you can enter an individual form or enter a stapled form or both.
 If you submit both, stapling forms are considered with higher priority and individual forms will be looked at only if your staple request is unsuccessful.

 Please note that if you enter the lottery and get moved, you MUST move.
-Also please note that Ashdown's suites are all co-ed except for very small number of single-gender suites, and people of any gender may be placed in any vacancy, unless a special request has been granted to you.
-(When we say co-ed, we mean the suites.
+Also please note that Ashdown's suites and apartments are all gender-inclusive except for very small number of single-gender suites and apartments, and people of any gender may be placed in any vacancy, unless a special request has been granted to you.
+(When we say gender-inclusive, we mean the suites or apartments.
 No bedrooms are shared in Ashdown; every bedroom has only 1 bed, and every bedroom has its own separate lock and key.)

 3 Seniority-based system